 This makes me wonder – ‘if this is the new fee trajectory for the profession?’

-If this trend is most likely to strangulate quality architectural practice?’
+Is this trend most likely to strangulate quality architectural practice?’

-I have recently observed that this not only a problem of architects.
+I have recently observed that this is not only a problem for architects.
 Even designers, engineers, quantity surveyors, accountants and everyone charging professional fees out there.

-This is a concern because a consulting professional needs to be well remunerated.
+This is a concern because a consulting professional needs to be well-remunerated.
 It is motivation to work.
-It also provides him the enablement to involve the best human and material resources on that project.
+It also provides him with the enablement to involve the best human and material resources on that project.

 Professional fees are designed to guide and control the rates charged by professionals.

-They are normally prepared by professional bodies for its members and prospective clients including the government.
+They are normally prepared by professional bodies for their members and prospective clients including the government.
 These fees may or may not be backed by law.

-Often times in practice it is near impossible to request for full professional fee except from government and a few multinational companies.
+Often times in practice it is nearly impossible to request a full professional fee except for the government and a few multinational companies.

 You may think it is the fault of the professional or his inability to bargain or stand his ground or his lack of professionalism.

-It isn’t and infact this is the new reality fast driving small and growing firms aground.
+It isn’t and in fact, this is a new reality fast driving small and growing firms aground.

 This strangulates them of proper finances to grow, get proper structure, expand and transcend generations.